 The train journey between Kandy and Ella in Sri Lanka is often described as one of the most beautiful train rides in the world.
-Even on grey, gloomy, rainy days like the day we travelled the views are still magical.
-The journey was probably the highlight of our time in Sri Lanka and I’d definitely recommend putting it on your itinerary!
+Even on grey, gloomy, rainy days like the day we travelled, the views are still magical.
+The journey was the highlight of our time in Sri Lanka, and I’d definitely recommend adding it to your itinerary!
 Here’s your guide to booking your journey between Kandy and Ella.

 - Train Timetables

 - How to book tickets

 - Where to sit